Have you ever heard of Kecak, the famous fire and trance dance on the island of Bali – and did you know that it was a German invention?

 When travelling, I love to attend folkloristic spectacles – due to the language barrier preferably dance shows.
 In Kandy on the island of Sri Lanka, I saw a classic dance performance.
 Then, in Chang Mai in Thailand, it even came with a traditional dinner.

 However, one of the very first folklore performances I had the joy to witness was on the island of Bali.
 They have this really unique spectacle called Kecak.
 Here, a quirky choir of men raps and they get themselves into kind of a trance.
-Then, expressively dressed actors are performing as dramatically as can be.
+Then, expressively dressed actors perform as dramatically as can be.

 It’s truly gripping.
 As a matter of fact, it’s so exotic and mysterious that no one would ever think that it was invented by a German.